Our mission is to preserve and care for fields, forests, farms, and shorelines in the Town of Falmouth.

 Sign up for our E-newsletter:

-“The Falmouth Land Trust is conserving the natural places that we all depend upon to maintain our quality of place.
-Our properties protect habitats, promote fresh water and clean the air.
-We conserve our working forests, maintain our free trails and restore agriculture to farmlands – all the while ensuring a sense of connection to the local landscape.
+“The Falmouth Land Trust is conserving the natural places that we depend upon to maintain our quality of place.
+FLT properties protect habitat, promote fresh water and clean the air.
+We conserve our working forests, maintain our access to trails and restore agriculture to farmlands – all the while ensuring a sense of connection to the local landscape and its history.
 The benefits of this work extend beyond the boundaries of our conserved lands and make Falmouth a wonderful place to live.”

 — Jennifer grimm, executive director

 The Falmouth Land Trust has acquired many properties in order to fulfill its mission of conserving open space in Falmouth.
 Many of these properties are open to the public for recreational use, and we encourage the public to get out on the trails and enjoy them.

 We preserve and care for fields, forests, farms, and shorelines in the Town of Falmouth.
 This involves property acquisition, baseline analysis, trail building and maintenance, working with various user groups and municipal governments, and the tireless stewarding of the properties under our care.

 With over thirty-five properties under conservation, the FLT has seen significant increases in acreage under our stewardship over the last ten years.
 These properties provide countless miles of trails for hiking, biking, and snowshoeing, as well as hunting and fishing in some cases.
 We host road races, nature walks, and an annual Harvest Festival with on one of our newer properties.